The District Of Connecticut's National Security Program

 The District of Connecticut’s national security practice is a multi-pronged approach that includes the aggressive investigation and prosecution of national security matters by its national security prosecutors and investigative agencies; an active Anti-Terrorism Advisory Council (the “ATAC”); and a robust training program.

 The National Security and Major Crimes Unit is responsible for the investigation and prosecution of matters involving international and domestic terrorism, threats and hoaxes, the unlawful export and proliferation of our military’s technology and controlled material, acts of economic espionage and the theft of trade secrets from Connecticut’s businesses and industries, and cyber intrusion matters.
-Raymond F. Miller is the Chief of the Unit.
-Stephen B. Reynolds and Krishna Patel are the Deputy Chiefs.
-AUSA Reynolds is also the District's National Security / ATAC Coordinator and, accordingly, has the responsibility and authority to coordinate and manage the activities of the ATAC, including the promotion of effective interaction between the ATAC and the JTTF.
+AUSA Douglas P. Morabito, a member of the National Security and Major Crimes Unit, serves as the District's National Security / ATAC Coordinator and, accordingly, has the responsibility and authority to coordinate and manage the activities of the ATAC, including the promotion of effective interaction between the ATAC and the JTTF.

 Keeping our Community Safe

 The U.S. Attorney’s Office for the District of Connecticut aggressively investigates and prosecutes international and domestic terrorism‑related offenses; terrorism financing offenses; threatening communications and terrorism‑related hoaxes; cases involving the export of restricted technology; theft of trade secrets and cyber-intrusions; and cases involving espionage and the loss or compromise of national security information and classified materials.